-The division has three components: the Biophysics Branch, the Cell Biology Branch and the Structural Genomics and Proteomics Technology Branch.
+The division has two components: the Biophysics Branch and the Cell Biology Branch.

 This branch supports studies in the areas of biophysics, a discipline that uses techniques derived from the physical sciences to examine the structures and properties of biological molecules.
-Areas of emphasis in biophysical research include the determination of the structures of proteins and nucleic acids; studies of the physical features that determine macromolecular conformation; the analysis of macromolecular interactions and of ligand-macromolecular interactions; bioinformatics as it relates to protein and nucleic acid structure; the development of physical methodology for the analysis of molecular structure; and the development and use of theoretical methods to investigate biological systems.
+Areas of emphasis in biophysical research include the determination of the structures of proteins and nucleic acids; studies of the physical features that determine macromolecular conformation; the analysis of macromolecular interactions and of ligand-macromolecular interactions; bioinformatics as it relates to protein and nucleic acid structure; the development of physical methodology for the analysis of molecular structure; the development and use of proteomics and analytical techniques to characterize macromolecules and macromolecular systems; and the development and use of theoretical methods to investigate biological systems.
 Other research interests include the development and refinement of instruments needed to conduct research in the areas described above.
-These include nuclear magnetic resonance spectroscopy, X-ray crystallography and other scattering techniques; optical spectroscopy, and other forms of microscopy.
+These include nuclear magnetic resonance spectroscopy, X-ray crystallography and other scattering techniques, mass spectrometry, optical spectroscopy, and other forms of microscopy.
 This branch also supports the development of new bioanalytical methods and biomaterials.

 Cell Biology Branch